BobmacU/Bob-Lightmap-Tool/README.md

 <img width="849" height="837" alt="Screenshot 2025-12-27 154152" src="https://github.com/user-attachments/assets/cecf8842-fde1-418d-9f39-48ff61b7612d" />

 ## 🎯 What Is This?
-This is a Python tool for assist with getting Unity's lightmap to work and apply with the diffuse textures for lightmapped textures.
+This is a Python tool for helping with getting Unity's lightmap to work and apply the diffuse textures to lightmapped textures.
 This is not only for Garry's Mod.
 But, Can be used everywhere you need.
 The tool is not perfect but..
-I'd be very appreciate if someone who know the Unity lightmap pipeline correct some stuff as this tool is not **perfect**.
+I'd be very appreciate if someone who know the Unity lightmap pipeline could correct some stuff as this tool is not **perfect**.
 So, feel free to fork it and fix it or make your own tool.

 ---